SlicBeat Documentation

 There are two ways to load a preset:

-Presets include all instrument settings: synth engine and parameters, sample filename, filter configuration, and all four modulation slots.
+Presets include all instrument settings: Looms engine and parameters, sample filename, filter configuration, and all four modulation slots.
 Sample files must still be available in the project for sample-based presets to load correctly.

 Project Management